metastacy/mobilenet_cifar100_kd/README.md

 - Knowledge distillation from ResNet50 to MobileNet (achieves 0.71% accuracy).

-The DKD code was obtained from the mdistiller repo - https://github.com/megvii-research/mdistiller
+The DKD code was obtained from the mdistiller repo - https://github.com/megvii-research/mdistiller The pre-trained ResNet50 was obtained from - https://huggingface.co/edadaltocg/resnet50_cifar100